ibm-cloud-docs/discovery/building.md

 To create a custom configuration in the {{site.data.keyword.discoveryshort}} tooling, open a Private data collection, and on the **Manage Data** screen, click **Switch** next to the name of your **Configuration**.
 On the **Switch configuration** dialog, click **Create a new configuration**.

-After you have named your new configuration file, that name is displayed at the top of the configuration screen.
+After you name your new configuration file, that name is displayed at the top of the configuration screen.
 This new configuration file automatically contains the settings and enrichments of the [Default configuration](/docs/discovery?topic=discovery-configservice#the-default-configuration) file to give you a place to begin.

 The three steps of customizing a configuration file are: **Convert**, **Enrich**, and **Normalize**.